hmspiffy/director-data-eng-hw/README.md

 The files in the S3 bucket have the same schema as in this example.

 ## The Homework
 A month of fake ratings data are stored at s3://hinge-homework/director-data-engineering/ratings.
-We will be designing an ELT pipeline to make this stuff useful.
+We will be designing a  pipeline to make this stuff useful.

 1. Spin up a database to store these ratings.
 As a reminder, Hinge uses Redshift, but feel free to use whatever is easiest for you.
 2. Design a schema that easily enables analysis on this dataset.
-Write whatever code you need to write to actually transform the ratings data into your schema.
+Write whatever code you need to write to actually transform and load the ratings data into your schema.
 Below we've included some sample analysis questions which may be helpful as reference.
 3. Totally optional and not necessary extra credit: perform one of the below analyses on the dataset to show us how easy you made it, or show us something cool that you found yourself in the data.

 In working on this homework, please work in a fork of this repo, and let us know when we can check out your code.
 We should be able to run your code with little difficulty.
 At Hinge, we use Bash and Python scripts to wrap these kinds of operations, but if you prefer something else, anything that we can run is fine.